villifCoder559/mappa/README.md

 # Reserved-Lanes-Florence-App
-This app has been created to detect reserved lanes in Florence using Ionic Framework v4and it's available only in italian.
+This app has been created to detect reserved lanes in Florence using Ionic Framework v4.
+The user will be inform acoustically if there is a reserved lane near to him.
+It's available only in italian.
 The structure of the app is broken down in 3 tabs:
 1. Map (Mappa)
 2. Alerts (Notifiche)